 After almost two years of negotiations, the Directive has been voted in the European Parliament.
 Since its publication by the European Commission in April 2017, we at MMM have been actively following the legislative process and engaging with policymakers to voice the needs and concerns of mothers and families.
-Our actions included keeping the conversation alive on social media platforms using #iwantworklifebalance.
+Our actions included advocating on social media using #iwantworklifebalance.

 The Directive represents a minimum standard for all EU countries that must be considered as such.
-However, this directive represents an improvement in the situation for families in all countries, to a greater or lesser degree, depending on what their current situation is.
+However, it represents an improvement of the situation for families in all countries, to a greater or lesser degree, depending on what their current situation is.
 Nothing prevents Member States from raising this standard.
-We are advising civil society at the national level and in particular, our member associations in all countries, to ask for more at the implementation of this directive into national legislation which will happen in the next 3 years after the formal adoption.

-This is to be welcomed as it is a real step forward in the improvement of the work-life balance policies which benefit mothers and families, as well as better recognition and remuneration of the care provided by families.
+This is to be welcomed as it is a real step torwards the improvement of the work-life balance policies which benefit mothers and families, as well as better recognition and remuneration of the care provided by families.
 The agreement includes the following measures:

 We regret, however, that this agreement does not take into account:

 We hope that this will be included in the working programme of the next European Commission.